zarr-developers/zarr-python/docs/tutorial.rst

 Advanced indexing
 -----------------

-As of Zarr version 2.2, Zarr arrays support several methods for advanced or "fancy" indexing, which enable a subset of data items to be extracted or updated in an array without loading the entire array into memory.
+As of version 2.2, Zarr arrays support several methods for advanced or "fancy" indexing, which enable a subset of data items to be extracted or updated in an array without loading the entire array into memory.
 Note that although this functionality is similar to some